Otokar Fischer

-Otokar Fischer (20 May 1883 – 12 March 1938) was a Czech translator, playwright, poet and critic.
+Otokar Fischer (20 May 1883 – 12 March 1938) was a Czech literary historian, translator, poet and critic.

-He was born in Kolín, then part of the Austro-Hungarian Empire.
+He was born in Kolín, then part of Austria-Hungary.

 He made new translations of Goethe, Shakespeare and Villon.
-He was a professor at Prague university and the director of Bohemian National Theatre in Prague.
+He was a professor at Prague university and the director of National Theatre in Prague.

 Died of a heart attack in theatre in Prague, as he learned that Hitler's army had occupied Austria.